 A dirt-cheap bird feeder ANYONE can make #Do It Yourself#birds#outdoor living February 16 | Cat Rocketship Product image via Tour de Fork.
 I came across this product, made by Tour de Fork, as an option intended to enable the use of leftover food.
 In this case, the orange peels are a free air freshener.
 But I thought – what a great bird feeder idea!
 I'm sure there are plans like this out there, but I'm new to the Caring About Having Birds in My Yard scene, so I've only been paying attention to such things for 6 months.
 I have no idea what the product pictured retails for — Tour de Fork is an Italian company and everything on their site is in Italian — but no worries.
 This would be dirt-cheap and stupid-easy to make.
 You ready?
 Find a wire coat hanger.
 I don't have any — thanks, husband — so I'll need to either score just one or buy a small pack.
 Straighten out your hanger.
 Do your best to make your hanger a pleasing zig-zag.
 You might even make it into a shape.
 Go wild!
 Impress your birds.
 Use a set of pliers to make a small loop at one end.
 You'll either loop this around a branch or gutter lip, or use a little string to help out.
 Cut an apple, apply apple slices to your zig-zigged wire, and find a hanging spot.
 BAM!
 You Made a Thing today, and your neighborhood birds will be happy.
+Join our community!
 Reporter Name * Reporter Email * Original text Enter the original text here.
 Edited text* Enter your suggested copyedit here.
 Notes You can add a note for the editor here. * Required information.
 Fix Typo Cat Rocketship I was the Managing Editor of Offbeat Home for a year and a half.
 I have a rich Internet life and also a pretty good real life.
 Hobbies include D&D, Twitter, and working on making our household more self-reliant.
 I also draw things.
-PREVIOUS Replace the clutter with an eclectic collection NEXT A scary-easy kitchen update in five fast steps Toggle comments [ 9 ] Um…is this really designed as an air freshener?
+PREVIOUS Why some feminists can't stop reading Mormon housewife blogs NEXT DIY fleece liners to keep your cloth-diapered baby dry at night Show/Hide comments [ 9 ] Um…is this really designed as an air freshener?
 'Cause I have some frozen lemon rinds (leftover from delicious lemon rum drinks) that would be great for this, I think.
 Reply It is.
 Totally an air freshener.
 Reply According to the website, it's also a great way to dry out citrus peel for use in marmalade or cakes.
 It doesn't have a retail price attached to it yet – it appears to have just premiered at a design fair in Milan.
-Reply There would probably be ways to do this with seed cakes too.
+1 agrees Reply There would probably be ways to do this with seed cakes too.
 Especially if you anchored something like wood or old container lids to the wire and spread suet and seeds on it to keep it stuck.
 1 agrees Reply This is totally neat!
 I think I have to try this sometime soon.
 Reply Great Idea!
 Want to make one now!
 Reply Why is it my fault that we don't have wire coat hangers?
-4 agree Reply I'd recommend maybe running the wire through some dish soap, or a dishwasher before making this lovely creation….wouldn't want any birds sick (and I know I'm really a nut for thinking of something like this but as a bird lover I couldn't live with myself if I found a dead tweeter on my porch…) Reply Such a simple idea, and yet so workable!
+6 agree Reply I'd recommend maybe running the wire through some dish soap, or a dishwasher before making this lovely creation….wouldn't want any birds sick (and I know I'm really a nut for thinking of something like this but as a bird lover I couldn't live with myself if I found a dead tweeter on my porch…) 1 agrees Reply Such a simple idea, and yet so workable!
 Even if you don't have a wire coat hanger, any thick wire would work.
 Even though people are discouraged from feeding wild birds in Australia, I may have to sneak this idea in when I move over there in four months 😉 Reply Join the conversation Cancel Reply Your email address will not be published.
-Required fields are marked *Comment Notify me of follow-up comments by email.
-No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
+Required fields are marked *Comment Participate in this conversation via email No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.
-Biz owners & wedding bloggers Please just use your real name in your comment, not your business name or blog title.
-Our comments are not the place to pimp your website.
-If you want to promote your stuff on Offbeat Bride, join us as an advertiser instead.